-In addition to the backlog, the Company currently has outstanding quotations representing in excess of \$41 million in the aggregate for both repeat and new programs.
+In addition to the backlog, the Company currently has outstanding quotations representing in excess of \$43.9 million in the aggregate for both repeat and new programs.
 Many potential orders are currently being discussed and negotiated with existing and potential new customers.
 The outstanding quotations encompass various new and previously manufactured power supplies, transformers, and subassemblies.
 However, there can be no assurance that the Company will acquire any or all of the anticipated orders described above, many of which are subject to allocations of the United States defense spending and factors affecting the defense industry and military procurement generally.

-Three significant customers in fiscal 2010 represented 48% of the Company's total sales and two significant customers in fiscal 2009 represented 63% of the Company's total sales.
-These sales are in connection with multiyear programs which the Company is a significant subcontractor.
+Two significant customers in fiscal 2011 represented 62% of the Company's total sales and three significant customers in fiscal 2010 represented 48% of the Company's total sales.
+These sales are in connection with multiyear programs in which the Company is a significant subcontractor.
+The June 30, 2011 backlog of \$38.7 million includes orders from two customers that represent 48% and 15%, respectively, of the total backlog.
+A loss of one of these customers or programs related to these customers would significantly impact the Company.
 Historically, a small number of customers have accounted for a large percentage of the Company's total sales in any given fiscal year.
 Even though our business tends to be concentrated in several customers, the makeup of those customers often changes from year to year.
 For several years, management has pursued opportunities with current and new customers with an overall objective of lowering the concentration of sales, mitigating excessive reliance upon a single major product of a particular program and minimizing the impact of the loss of a single significant customer.
 Management continues to evaluate its business development functions and potential revised courses of action in order to diversify its customer base.
 The defense industry itself tends to be concentrated with a few large tier one defense contractors which limits the amount of diversity the Company can achieve with its customer base.

 Management, along with the Board of Directors, continues to evaluate the need and use of the Company's working capital.
-Capital expenditures are expected to be approximately \$500,000 for fiscal 2011.
+Capital expenditures are expected to be approximately \$300,000 for fiscal 2012.
 Expectations are that the working capital will be required to fund orders, dividend payments, and general operations of the business.
 From time to time, management along with the Mergers and Acquisitions Committee of the Board of Directors examine opportunities involving acquisitions or other strategic options, including buying certain products or product lines.
 The criteria for consideration are synergies with the Company's existing product base and accretion to earnings.